ronknight/InventorySystem/README.md

 # Installation

 1. Clone or download files.
-Add them to your Root folder if you are using XAMMP the location is "C:\xampp\htdocs\inv\".
+Add them to your Root folder if you are using XAMMP the location is "C:\xampp\htdocs\InventorySystem\".
 2. Open PhpMyAdmin from your local Application Server.
 3. Create new database and name it as "stock"
 4. Import stock.sql to your stock database.
 5. Turn On Apache and MySQL on your Application Server Control Panel.
-6. Your system show be found on http://localhost/inv/
+6. Your system show be found on http://localhost/InventorySystem/

 # License